 What wins it for us in the style-stakes, though, is the utterly gorgeous and tactile volume dial.
 It’s illuminated and such a pleasure to use that you’ll go out of your way to use it rather than the remote control.
 It’s also the Mu-so’s touchscreen interface, so as well as spinning it for volume, you can tap it for various functions – input select, pause/play, radio presets and so on.
 The display is clear, clean and classy, in keeping with the overall impression of the unit.

 There’s a choice of grilles too, if the standard black is a little too Hoxton for you.
-There’s a choice of colours: vibrant red, deep blue and burnt orange.
+An extra £70 will get you a replacement – there’s a choice of colours: vibrant red, deep blue and burnt orange.